3liz/qgis_plugin_tools/database/README.md

 Run it by passing correct database connection parameters (password will be asked)

+/!\ Temporary edit the schema in the script:

+Either : `-s adresse`
+Or : `-schemas raepa,audit`

 ```bash
 ./build_database_documentation.sh -h localhost -p 5432 -d adresse -u postgres -o ../../../docs
 ```

-Il will create an `index.html` file in the `html/` folder, which can be opened with a web browser
+Il will create an `index.html` file in the `docs/` folder in the root directory, which can be opened with a web browser

 NB: Get needed binaries here, or use the `download_schemaspy.sh`:

-* SchemaSpy: https://github.com/schemaspy/schemaspy/releases Par exemple `schemaspy-6.0.0.jar`
+* SchemaSpy: https://github.com/schemaspy/schemaspy/releases Par exemple `schemaspy-6.1.0.jar`
-* Driver PostgreSQL: https://jdbc.postgresql.org/download.html Par exemple `postgresql-42.2.5.jar`
+* Driver PostgreSQL: https://jdbc.postgresql.org/download.html Par exemple `postgresql-42.2.10.jar`